 The coronavirus crisis has reshaped the landscape of global industry.
 There’s simply no way of getting around the fact that we will be living with its effects for some time to come.
 In this post, we look at how Honeywell levelled up its offering with several laudable and COVID-specific innovations.

-The COVID-19 pandemic caught the world off guard, and it feels like we’ve all spent the last 18 months playing catch up.
-In this post, we discover how Johnson and Johnson has been deploying the kind of predictive analytics normally used in field service to fight this devastating plague.
+Discover how Johnson and Johnson has been deploying the kind of predictive analytics normally used in field service to fight this devastating plague.

-Despite our moving towards a more cashless society, the need for ATM services is still very high.
-However, the servicing of these machines can be an inconvenience too far for many busy retailers.
-In this post, we look at how NCR is providing an innovative ATM-as-a-Service offering which makes sure retailers can offer ATM services while outsourcing their day-to-day maintenance and upkeep.
+Explore how NCR is providing an innovative ATM-as-a-Service offering which makes sure retailers can offer ATM services while outsourcing their day-to-day maintenance and upkeep.

-Field service has come on a long way in recent years.
 More and more brands are moving away from the old method of simply reacting to issues as they occur, and instead using the very latest in modern technology to provide a more proactive service.
 In this post, we look at how Schneider Electric is advancing this proactive approach and deploying exciting technology – such as augmented reality – to achieve it.

 The world of energy provision is changing.
 Deregulation and a new focus on renewables are transforming the role of fossil fuel plants in the energy ecosystem.
 In this article, we look at how Siemens is helping meet this need with a new kind of asset management – APM – and how it is strengthening its partnership with SAP to offer an improved suite of cloud-based asset management tools.